New to Skin Pharm? Take our Skin Quiz.

 In addition to smoothing the skin, using Botox around the mouth can help naturally relax the mouth and make your lips appear subtly larger.
 This is known as a “lip flip,” and adding filler can take your results to a whole new level if you prefer more obvious results.

-Because the masseter muscle is larger in size, you may need more units to get the desired results.
+Because the masseter muscle is larger in size, you may need more units to get your desired results.
 However, most people usually receive between two and six, which may go slightly deeper into the muscle than they would in more superficial areas like around the eyes.

 Most people notice optimal results from their Botox about one to four weeks after their initial injections, which is why we recommend scheduling your appointment about two weeks before any big events.
 These results generally last between three and four months before needing to be refreshed.
 That means you’ll need Botox appointments roughly three to four times a year to keep up your results.